ansys/pyacp/version/dev/_sources/user_guide/concepts/material_property_sets.rst.txt

     >>> material
     <Material with id 'New Material'>

 First, convert to an isotropic ply type.
-This is allowed since the properties values are consistent with an isotropic material.
+This is allowed since the engineering constants are consistent with an isotropic material.

 .. doctest::